Sarotti-Lab/ML_J_DP4/README.md

 ## ML-dJ-DP4

-The input excel file required for running the ML_JDP4.py script must be filled as follows.
+The input Excel file required for running the ML_JDP4.py script must be filled as follows.
 The Excel file is also provided in the folder *“menthol_ML_dJ-DP4”*.

 **J sheet**